nodejs/node/doc/contributing/writing-tests.md

 );
 ```

-In case of internal errors, prefer checking only `code` property:
+In the case of internal errors, prefer checking only the `code` property:

 ```js
 assert.throws(